ceph/chacra/README.rst

 chacra
 ======
-A REST API for storing and retrieving specific versions and arquitectures of (binary) packages.
+A REST API for storing and retrieving specific versions and architectures of (binary) packages.